gilzoide/molde/README.md

 - __Value__: A value processed by Lua and appended to the resulting string, stringified by `tostring`
-- __Statement__: A Lua code block to be copied unmodified to the generated code, used for variable assignments, repetitions, conditions.
-It doesn't directly generate contents for the resulting string
+- __Statement__: A Lua code block to be copied unmodified to the generated code, used for variable assignments, repetitions, conditions, etc. It doesn't directly generate contents for the resulting string

 __Values__ are delimited by matching `{{` and `}}`, __statements__ by `{%` and
 `%}`, and everything else is considered __literal__.
-Braces can be escaped using a trailing backslash.
+Braces can be escaped using a backslash.

 Example: